Registered Nursing Associate Degree

 Students who earn an associate of applied science degree will be prepared for national licensure as a registered nurse.
 Job opportunities in this field offer great variety, as they treat patients, educate patients and the public about medical conditions, and provide emotional support to patient’s and family members.
 This degree provides the foundation for continued study at the bachelor-degree level including BSN programs at various universities in Michigan.
 Most RN’s, earning $51,640 to $76,570 per year, advance to head nurses or into management positions such as assistant unit manager.

-Students who are eligible to submit their applications for MCC’s nursing program under the new criteria during the spring 2020 application period may do so May 1-15, 2020.
+Students who are eligible to submit their applications for MCC’s nursing program under the new criteria during the fall 2020 application period may do so May 1-15, 2020.
 Applications must be received no later than 5 p.m. on May 15, 2020.
 Download MCC’s program information and nursing application.
-Students may turn in completed applications to the Health Careers Office anytime during this application cycle to be considered for the spring 2020 semester.
+Students may turn in completed applications to the Health Careers Office anytime during this application cycle to be considered for the fall 2020 semester.
 Applicants will be notified of acceptance via MCC Student email.
 For more information, contact the Health Careers Office at (989) 328-1271 or email email@example.com.

 Criminal Background Check